tylerharter/cs301-projects/spring19/lab2/README.md

 ## Order of Operations

-Open and run the `bool.ipynb` notebook.
+Open and run the `ops.ipynb` notebook.
 There will be six cells, each containing a simple Python expression involving two operators.
 Python has operator-precedence rules to determine which of the two operators to execute first.